avesselinov/CS3/README.md

 * **Step 4: Evaluate our Model** <br>
 Use the same file SCRIPTS/Keras_training.ipynb to evaluate the model's performance on the test set, as well as output some graphs about its accuracy over epochs and classification performance.
 * **Step 5: Conclusions** <br>
 Summarize findings and assess the accuracy and utility of the trained model to determine whether a forest landscape is experiencing a fire or not.
+We used binary accuracy and binary cross-entropy loss, aiming for an accuracy of over 90% and a low loss value.
 Determine future applications for this model.